Tour our Shelter

 Located at the front of the campus, the education pavilion and training yard are designed to accommodate a variety of programs and serve as a staging area for both indoor and outdoor education programs, special events, and training for people and pets.
-Restrooms and vending machines are located just inside the doors marked Mike Curb Family Education Building.
+Restrooms are located just inside the doors marked Mike Curb Family Education Building.

 Feline Pavilion, Kittens & Adult Cats

 The feline area can house up to 74 cats, in individual kennels and three communal sunrooms.
 The 38 kennels feature Plexiglas fronts to allow for sunlight and viewing for people and cats alike.
 The sunrooms are large, tiled rooms with windows on all sides for our cats to relax in the sun or spend some time playing on carpeted towers and with their other feline friends.
 The pavilion also features three socialization rooms to provide one-on-one time with cats and their potential adopters.

 Canine Pavilion B & D, Adult Dogs & ACS Transfers

 Separated by the Feline Pavilion into the B and D kennels, these buildings can house over 100 dogs.
 Each of the 35 kennels is extra large, and enclosed by glass and tile.
 The outdoor runs feature grassy areas and will eventually be framed in the trumpet vines that grow across the fences.